chquek/Airflow-UI/README.md

 - cp DONOTREMOVE/menu.py /usr/local/bin
 - docker network create kinisi-net  ( this step is necessary because the test environment is on the same cluster )

-# This step only if require to run docker as non-root
+# This step only if require to run docker as non-root.
+Run the following as root

 - groupadd docker ( if does not exist in /etc/group )
-- sudo usermod -aG docker quekch
+- usermod -aG docker quekch

 ## Folders /home/kinisi